JUNGYUN-Daegu/AppBrewery_iOSLecture_Projects/README.md

 #### About This App
 To do list app.
 Make and Manage your own to do list and sort by customized categories
 #### Skills acquired during this module
-- Persistent Data
+- 🤥Persistent Data
-- User Default and Singleton Pattern
+- 💧User Default and Singleton Pattern
-- Core Data
+- 📲Core Data

+## Project 10 - Calculator-Advanced
+#### About This App
+Use advanced concept of Swift language to realize functionalities of calculator
+#### Skills acquired during this module
+- Computed properties
+- Struct vs Class
+- etc.